-EDP has a total planned capital expenditure spend of €2.2 billion in 2011 and €2.0 billion in 2012, 80 per cent. of which is expansion capital expenditure mainly in wind and hydro capacity.
+Overall, EDP continues to execute its low-cost, CO2-free pipeline, having already invested €2.0 billion in 2.9 GW under construction.
+EDP has a total planned capital expenditure spend of €2.0 billion in 2012, 80 per cent. of which is expansion capital expenditure mainly in wind and hydro capacity.

-Net Financial Investments/(Divestments) amounted to €166 million in the first six months of 2011 mainly due to the acquisition of a 20 per cent. stake in Genesa following the exercise of a put option of Caja Madrid.
+Net Financial Investments/(Divestments) amounted to €43 million in the first six months of 2012, mainly related to success fees related to the development of Jari hydro plant and wind projects previously acquired.